Bulgogi

-Bulgogi is something that everyone loves, so I always make bulgogi when I introduce Korean food for the first time.
+It’s a true crowd-pleaser, which is why I always make bulgogi when introducing Korean food to someone for the first time.

-Combine soy sauce, mirin, sugar, plum extract, sesame oil, and sesame seeds in a mixing bowl.
+In a mixing bowl, combine soy sauce, mirin, sugar, plum extract, sesame oil, and sesame seeds.

-It’s made with green plum, it has a tangy, fruity sweetness that brings the flavor to the next level.
+Made from green plums, it adds a tangy, fruity sweetness that takes your dishes to the next level.

-Add beef, half of the onion, garlic, and long strip green onions.
+Add the beef, half of the sliced onion, minced garlic, and the long-cut green onion pieces to the marinade.

 Mix well with your hand and marinate for 30 minutes overnight in a refrigerator.

-When the beef is fully cooked and the onions are softened, remove from heat.
+When the beef is fully cooked and the onions have softened, remove from heat.

-You can serve this bulgogi right away on a serving plate, but if you want to be a little bit fancy, go ahead and bring a small cast iron pan and heat over medium-high heat. add 1/2 tbsp of remaining oil and the rest of the sliced onion.
+You can serve the bulgogi right away on a plate—but if you want to make it a little fancier, heat a small cast iron pan over medium-high heat.

 Place bulgogi right on top of the onion.